zama-ai/tfhe-rs/tfhe/docs/integration/c-api.md

   * The `tfhe-c-api-dynamic-buffer.h` header
   * The static (.a) and dynamic (.so) libraries

-Ensure your build system configures the C or C++ program links against **TFHE-rs** C API binaries and the dynamic buffer library.
+Ensure your build system links the C or C++ program against **TFHE-rs** C API binaries and the dynamic buffer library.

 The following is a minimal `CMakeLists.txt` configuration example: